billbrod/rpg_notes/README.md

 You can edit the files directly in your browser, which is probably the most straightforward, or locally, in which case you'll have to set up git.

+For any file, a little "edit this page" button will appear next to the title.
+Click on it to start editing it on github!

 Once you edit any file, you'll have to commit it (for a little bit more about git and what the terminology means, see [here](https://neuroplausible.com/github)).
 Doing so will trigger the website to